New Technology Implementation and Process Interaction Challenges

 - Lack of new technology project funding to assign to process review and enhancements

-- Functional and business project requirements do not consider the impact to business processes
+- Functional and business project requirements do not consider the impact on business processes

-- Technology solution designs are not reviewed with process owners and end user to assess the impact on capability, capacity and quality on the process workflow
+- Technology solution designs are not reviewed with process owners and end users to assess the impact on the capability, capacity and quality on the process workflow

 - Process changes are not treated as critically as technology changes

 - Process changes are treated with a ‘Big Bang’ approach and not staggered

 What Can I do to Avoid This?